 Inlays & Onlays

-Sometimes, tooth damage is too extensive for a standard dental filling, and inlays and onlays are the most appropriate solution to repair cavities.
-These tooth-coloured porcelain fillings are custom-made in a dental laboratory, then permanently cemented to the tooth.
+Sometimes, tooth damage is too extensive for a standard dental filling, and inlays and onlays are one solution to repair cavities.
+These tooth-coloured porcelain fillings are custom-made in a dental laboratory, then cemented to the tooth.

 Full & Partial Dentures